khliland/CCI/README.md

 # Welcome to the CCI Package

-Thanks for checking out the CCI (Computational Conditional Independence) package in R. The CCI test is designed to assess whether two variables are conditionally independent given a set of conditioning variables.
+Thanks for checking out the CCI (Computational Conditional Independence) package in R. The CCI-test conducts a computational test whether two variables are conditionally independent.

-The package is designed to test for conditional independence between two variables given a set of conditioning variables.
-It utilizes machine learning models, permutation testing, and Monte Carlo cross-validation to estimate a null distribution of a performance metric and a corresponding test statistic.
+The test is based on predictive machine learning methods in combination with permutation and Monte Carlo Cross-Validation (MCCV), building an empirical null distribution and estimating a test statistic.
 Testing conditional independence is especially useful in causal inference modeling.

 ### Key Features:
-- Generates null distributions and test statistics using permutation testing.
+- Generates null distributions and test statistics using permutation and MCCV.
 - Computes p-values and provides visualization of distributions.
 - Supports the machine learning algorithms: linear models (`lm`), random forests, and gradient boosting (`xgboost`).
 - Allows for custom machine learning functions and performance metrics.

 ## Installation
-First things first, you can the development version of `CCI` from GitHub:
+You can install the development version of `CCI` from GitHub:
 ```r
 install.packages("devtools")
 devtools::install_github("khliland/CCI")